Success probability of the Babai estimators for box-constrained integer linear models: Effects of LLL-P, SQRD and V-BLAST on

-In Tables \ref{tb:1} and \ref{tb:4}, $\sigma=\sigma_1 \equiv \min(r_{ii})/1.8$.
+In Tables \ref{tb:1} and \ref{tb:4}, $\sigma=\sigma_1 \equiv \min\limits_{1\leq i \leq n} r_{ii}/1.8$.
 It is easy to verify that the condition \eqref{e:mincond} holds.
-This means that in theory $P^\sBB \leq P_\sL^\sBB$ by Theorem \ref{t:problll} and $P^\sBB, P_\sL^\sBB, P_\sV^\sBB \leq \mu^\sBB$ by Theorem \ref{t:LLLPbd} and Remark \ref{r:lllbd}.
+This means that $P^\sBB \leq P_\sL^\sBB$ by Theorem \ref{t:problll} and $P^\sBB, P_\sL^\sBB, P_\sV^\sBB \leq \mu^\sBB$ by Theorem \ref{t:LLLPbd} and Remark \ref{r:lllbd}.
 The numerical results given in Tables \ref{tb:1} and \ref{tb:4} are consistent with the theoretical results.
-The numerical results also indicate that SQRD and V-BLAST (nonstrictly) increase $P^\sBB$, although there is one exceptional case for SQRD in Table \ref{tb:4}.
+The numerical results also indicate that SQRD and V-BLAST usually increase (not strictly) $P^\sBB$, although there is one exceptional case for SQRD in Table \ref{tb:4}.
 We observe that the permutation strategies increase $P^\sBB$ more significantly for Case 2 than for Case 1.
-The reason is that $\A$ is more ill-conditioned for Case 2, resulting in bigger gaps between the diagonal entries of $\R$, which can usually be reduced more effectively by the permutation strategies.
+The reason is that $\A$ is more ill-conditioned for Case 2, resulting in larger gaps between the diagonal entries of $\R$, which can usually be reduced more effectively by the permutation strategies.
 We also observe that $P_\sS^\sBB \leq \mu^\sBB$ in both tables.
-Although in theory the inequality may not hold as we cannot guarantee the condition \eqref{e:mincond} holds after applying SQRD, usually SQRD can make $\min_{i}r_{ii}$ larger.
-Thus if \eqref{e:mincond} holds before applying SQRD, it is likely the condition still holds after applying it.
-Thus it is likely $P_\sS^\sBB \leq \mu^\sBB$ holds.
+Although in theory the inequality may not hold as we cannot guarantee the condition \eqref{e:mincond} holds after applying SQRD, usually SQRD can make $\min_{1\leq i \leq n}r_{ii}$ larger.
+Thus if \eqref{e:mincond} holds before applying SQRD, it is likely that the condition still holds after applying it.
+Thus it is likely that $P_\sS^\sBB \leq \mu^\sBB$ holds.